Why Businesses Need an Efficient Website Scanner?

 - Guarantee network security by checking ports on your server to ensure that only appropriate visitors obtain access to your website

-An efficient web scanner should be able to detect common vulnerabilities like cross-site scripting, SQL injection, authentication attacks, and denial-of-service attacks to name a few.
+An efficient online web scanner should be able to detect common vulnerabilities like cross-site scripting, SQL injection, authentication attacks, and denial-of-service attacks to name a few.

 - Cross-site scripting (XSS): This is an attack in which the hacker inserts malicious data into an active and trusted webpage.
-The malicious code is generally sent in the form of a browser side script, to a different end user.
+The malicious code is generally sent in the form of a browser side script, to a different end-user.
 The end user’s browser executes the script as it has no way to know that the script should not be trusted.
 Assuming that the script has come from a trusted source, the malicious script will be able to access any session tokens, cookies, or other sensitive data retained by the browser and used with that website.

 - SQL injection: These attacks are staged by sending malicious SQL commands to database servers via web requests.
-The malicious commands can be sent via any input channel, including elements, cookies, files, and query strings.
+The malicious commands can be sent via any input channel, including <input> elements, cookies, files, and query strings.
 SQL injection attacks have caused major damage to businesses and websites alike.
 People lose their password lists and credit card details etc. because of SQL injection vulnerabilities.
-Remember that with just one simple browser, attackers will be able to manipulate your website and make attempts to inject their own commands to your SQL database.
+Remember that with just one simple browser, attackers will be able to manipulate your website and make attempts to inject their commands into your SQL database.

 - Authentication attacks: If your website is vulnerable, an attacker will break into the system by establishing to the application that he/she is a valid user.
-The attacker then gains access to all the privileges assigned to that user by the administrator.
+The attacker then gains access to all the privileges assigned to that used by the administrator.
 Meaning that if the attacker enters as a normal user, then he/she may have limited access to just view some vital data.
-Another scenario is one in which the attacker enters as an administrative user possessing global access on the system.
+Another scenario is one in which the attacker enters as an administrative user possessing global access to the system.
 The attacker will have complete control over the application along with its content.

 - Denial-of-Service (DoS) If you keep flooding a website with more traffic than it was built to handle, you will be overloading the website's server and it will just not be possible for the website to serve up its content to visitors who are attempting to access it.
 DoS attacks can be executed by several computers simultaneously.
 Such an attack is called Distributed Denial-of-Service Attack (DDoS).
-You will find it very difficult to overcome this type of attack because of the attacker appearing from several different IP addresses from all over the world simultaneously.
+You will find it very difficult to overcome this type of attack because of the attacker appears from several different IP addresses from all over the world simultaneously.
 Network administrators will also find it difficult to determine the source of the attack.